-The program, launched in 2005, is of an expert and research nature.
-Its objective is to carry out the analytical work that serves optimization of the Foundation programs effectiveness.
-For example, the analytic work helps to find out to what extent the goals defined in the PAFF programs, the undertaken activities, and the results achieved correspond to the existing needs and problems, especially with regard to local communities.
-The methods developed as part of the program and the results of analyses serve other NGOs in the process of implementing their initiatives
+The analytic work helps to find out to what extent the goals defined in these programs, the activities undertaken, and the results achieved correspond to existing needs, especially with regard to local communities.
+The methods developed as part of the program and the results of analyses also serve other NGOs in implementing their initiatives.

 The results of the PAFF programs evaluation, e.g. the Library Development Program, “Act Locally”, “PAFF Local Partnerships”, “English Teaching” or “PAFF Leaders” serve both setting down the future program activities and modifying the existing ones.
 One of the “MEVA” duties is to monitor the initiatives completed by the Foundation in terms of the sustainability of achieved results.

 Potential PAFF activities are considered in the context of existing and anticipated social needs.
 To that end, the selected social groups are examined (e.g. village youth, librarians or NGO employees) and new initiatives tested.
 One of them is the study of trends in ICT use in Poland and abroad, which allowed to prepare the report that recommended launching the “ICT for Local Development” Program; or the analysis of impact of the Library Development Program on its participants in comparison with the libraries and communities that did not participate in the program.